FrankBeatrice/BKWC/content/about.md

 ---
-title: About Hugo XMag
+title: About Cannabis With Kym.b
 author: Yihui Xie
 ---

-**XMag** is the second Hugo theme I have designed.
+**Kym Brynes:**

+**Entreprenur, Socialite & Badass**

+Is the Cofounder tribetokes,The VP of cannagather NYC, An Ambassador of Women Grow, A Cofounder of The New Jersey Cannabis Commission, Flower Power Coffee Co & CannaBlisByKymB Eye Cream.
+She is based in New York City & can be spotted in most major 420 friendly cities around the globe.
+Kym is the Ultmate plug for all things Cannabis.
+She is cited as one of the most notable women in the Legal Cannabis industry.

 It is based on my first Hugo theme [**XMin**](https://github.com/yihui/hugo-xmin), and similarly, features minimalism but with a magazine style on the homepage inspired by [The Signpost](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost) on Wikipedia.
 You can find its source code on Github: https://github.com/yihui/hugo-xmag (licensed under MIT).

 # Features